Virtual reality game: Design considerations

-VR games are designed to enhance immersion—the perception that one is actually in the virtual world—and presence—the psychological effect that they are actually interacting with the virtual world outside of their physical bodies—concepts which cannot readily be done with traditional "flat screen" games played on a computer monitor or television.
+Virtual reality games are designed to enhance immersion—the perception that one is actually in the virtual world—and presence—the psychological effect that they are actually interacting with the virtual world outside of their physical bodies—concepts which cannot readily be done with traditional "flat screen" games played on a computer monitor or television.

 A limiting factor for VR games until the 2010s was the overall system latency between a player's actions and the feedback they saw on the headset.
-For VR to be felt as an immersive experience, the latency needs to be as small as possible so that the player sees feedback in as close to real-time to their actions.
+For VR to be felt as an immersive experience, the latency needs to be as small as possible so that the player sees feedback in real-time soon following their actions.
 Technology bottlenecks had been from two major components of VR systems.
 One area was the rendering speed of computer hardware to update the 3D displays at a fast-enough frame rate.
-Frame rates of 20 Hz or less appear to most users as a series of separate images rather than continuous video stream, and breaks immersion.
-In the late 1990s, this computational power could only reasonably been delivered by high-performance workstations such as those from Sun Microsystems and Silicon Graphics.
+Frame rates of 20 Hz or less appear to most users as a series of separate images rather than continuous video stream, which breaks immersion.
+In the late 1990s, this computational power could only reasonably be delivered by high-performance workstations such as those from Sun Microsystems and Silicon Graphics.
 Since then, improvements in graphics processor technology and game engines with optimized rendering systems give consumer-grade hardware the capacity to perform high-speed real-time 3D rendering at 60 Hz or greater at resolutions appropriate for VR applications.

 The second bottleneck is the processing time to convert tracking sensor information into feedback that is incorporated into the game.
 Earlier VR systems took some time for complete acquisition of all tracking sensor information into usable feedback to the user, but this was at a longer timescale compared to the traditional inputs and the display feedback cycle.
 Improvements have been made since in sensor technology and the software libraries to register movements, and VR games can also include other methods such as limited prediction of a player's movements, to bring sense feedback to the same timescale as rendering.
 Both issues combine to the overall factor of synchronization between the feedback loops.
 If the game takes too long to respond to a player's action, even if more than about 25 milliseconds, it further breaks the sense of immersion.
 While many of the latency problems are resolved with the VR hardware of the 2010s, VR games still must be programmed with these concerns in mind.